szhang32/PIDFE/README.md

-# PILFE
+# PIDFE
-PILFE, P-element insertion locator and frequency estimator, is a pipeline to detect P-element insertions and estimate their insertion frequencies from paired-end reads.
+PIDFE, P-element insertion Detector and frequency estimator, is a pipeline to detect P-element insertions and estimate their insertion frequencies from paired-end reads.